 For an exceptional stay in San Diego, there is no property that comes more recommended than the Hotel Del Coronado.
 The charming hotel offers its guests luxury rooms and outstanding service.
 We have yet to stay at the famous Hotel Del, but we look forward to it one day!
 Book your stay!

-We have a few tips for what to pack for your San Diego Weekend Trip!
-For more packing advice, check out our Packing List page.
+We have a few tips and packing hacks for your San Diego Weekend Trip!

 Our Weekend in San Diego Itinerary includes a lot of walking!
 Make sure you pack a pair of comfortable city walking shoes for your trip.
 I like these by Columbia and Kris prefers wearing Merrell trail shoes for city walks.
 In the summertime, I also like wearing Reef Flip Flops, which with the extra arch support are comfortable to wear all day long.